Aidenzxk/UglyData/Proj4.md

 This gif shows a 3d image of the population sizes in Belgium, allowing one to get a accurate comparison between divisions.
 As one can see, most of the poppulations don't vary too much, as there is no blue on the chart.

+If the gif doesn't show up (it isn't for me but I have the code in place) let me know and I can personally send it.)

 ## Part 2 Individual Deliverable